KwamsAhortor/pdsnd_github/README.md

 # Exploring US Bikeshare Data
-This is a project to develop a python script that queries a user database to uncover bike share usage patterns for a bike share system provider in the United States.
-The project seek to compare the system usage between three large cities: Chicago, New York City, and Washington, DC.
+This is a project to develop a python script that queries a user database to uncover bike-share usage patterns for a bike share system provider in the United States.
+The project seeks to compare the system usage between three large cities: Chicago, New York City, and Washington, DC.

 ## Date created
 08/09/2021